 If you’re looking for more general information about your target customers, then being part of, or reading interest group discussions online that they are likely to be part of can help you identify products that they want.
 Whatever you’re considering selling, there will be forums, groups, discussion pages and more that can help you decide if your items, or whether your proposed business isa good prospect or not.
 Don’t just look for people talking about products they’d like to see though – look at the problems that people are encountering that are being discussed, and see if you can identify items that could help them resolve those issues.

 On top of using online communities for finding out what to sell, you can use these communities to see if there is genuine interest in your proposed products.
 Be humble when using these types of groups to identify interest though – ask politely if group members would mind providing feedback, and if you receive valuable information, be sure to thank contributors to the discussion sincerely.
 Be careful that you don’t go overboard asking too many questions though – you don’t want to end up annoying group members and being blocked from what could be an incredibly useful resource, even if you only dip in to read in the future.

-If you have a few questions to ask group members, you could consider using a tool like Survey Monkey to create a questionnaire, and post the link in the group instead.
-It’s definitely worth offering an incentive to group members that you invite to complete surveys –either a discount on their first order, or a free item.
+If you have a few questions to ask group members, you could consider using a tool like Survey Monkey or JotForm to create a questionnaire, and post the link in the group instead.
+It’s definitely worth offering an incentive to group members that you invite to complete surveys – either a discount on their first order, or a free item.
 Costs like these might be minimal to you in money terms, but the kind of information you can glean is invaluable for your business, especially when you’re first starting out.